AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

 By deploying an Aviatrix Transit Gateway, you can use the Orchestrator to extend the deployment to include multi cloud Spokes.

- - Connect Azure VNets as Spokes to the AWS transit network.
+ - **Azure** Connect Azure VNets as Spokes to the AWS transit network.
- - Connect GCP VPCs as Spokes to the AWS transit network.
+ - **GCP** Connect GCP VPCs as Spokes to the AWS transit network.

 |multi_cloud|